 How do Hot Air Balloons fly?

-In a hot air balloon, a gas burner is used to heat the air to a temperature of about 100°C (212°F).
+In a Hot Air Balloon, a gas burner is used to heat air to a temperature of about 212°F (100°C).
 Since hot air is lighter and less dense than the cool air around the balloon, the heated air causes the whole balloon to rise.
-When the air inside the balloon cools down, or when the hot air is let out, the balloon goes down.

 How big are the balloons?